survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 It would be better to download only the changed portion.
 If the vendor dependencies change, then the client should fetch only the vendor dependencies.
 The same goes for actual application code.
 This technique is known as **bundle splitting** and it can be achieved using `CommonsChunkPlugin`.

+T> To invalidate the bundles properly, we'll attach hashes to the generated bundles in the *Adding Hashes to Filenames* chapter.

 ## The Idea of Bundle Splitting

 With bundle splitting, we can push the vendor dependencies to a bundle of their own and benefit from client level caching.
 We can do this in such a way that the whole size of the application remains the same.
 Given there are more requests to perform, there's a slight overhead.
 But the benefit of caching makes up for this cost.